Interactions-Nexus/Nexus-Wiki/guides/create-global-name.md

 &nbsp;
 ## Global Name Parameters

-The parameters requred to create a global name
+The parameters required to create a global name.

 ### Name Field